 “The objective of this program is to have teachers from all regions, to be that link with young boys and girls so that new development opportunities can arise at the Colombian ground”Karen Abudinen, ICT Ministry

 As a result, the ICT Ministry has strongly committed to surpassing the talent gap of more than 112,000 programmers by 2025.
 With the guidance of the National Education Ministry, according to a study carried out by the consulting firm McKinsey & Co.
-Therefore, Minister Abudinen has been directly involved in speaking with the country´s governors to promote this initiative.
+Therefore, Minister Karen Abudinen has been directly speaking to the country´s governors to promote the initiative.
 Making Colombia one of the nations with the greatest technological development in the region.

 Supporting educational access to reduce the talent gap in the tech industry.